Whether it’s storing your jet ski during the summer months or for winter storage, you may be wondering where are the best places to keep it?

 When you’re done riding for the season, you need to do a few things to store your jet ski for the winter months.

-When you store your machine for long-term storage, it’s best to take the battery out and keep it on a smart battery charger.
+When it comes to long-term storage for your jet ski, it’s best to take the battery out and keep it on a smart battery charger.
 The battery will go flat if it’s not used.

-Then when the winter is over you’ll need to de-winterize your jet ski to get it ready for the riding season.
+Then when the winter is over you’ll need to de-winterize to get it ready for the riding season.

 Summer

-Storing a jet ski for the summer is super simple, but there are a few things you should do.
+Storing for the summer is super simple, but there are a few things you should do.

 If you ride in saltwater, you need to rinse it off after every ride or when you’re done for the day.
 The saltwater is very corrosive to boats, and rinsing it off can extend it’s life.

-Make sure to dry off your watercraft, especially the seats and handlebars, before putting the cover on.
+Make sure to dry everything off, especially the seats and handlebars, before putting the cover on.
 You want to keep the cover on it when you’re not riding it, or it will fade quickly in the hot sun.

 Keep Battery Charged

-Lastly, for good measure, keep a solar charger on your jet ski to keep the battery fresh.
-If you’re riding your jet ski at least once a month, this is overkill, but still a good practice.
+Lastly, for good measure, keep a solar charger on your machine to keep the battery fresh.
+If you’re riding at least once a month, this is overkill, but still a good practice.
+(I do this and get 5 years out of my battery)

-There are several places you can store your jet ski for the summer, winter or all year round:
+There are several places you can store it for the summer, winter or all year round:

 About the only place you -DON’T- want to keep it for a long time is in the water.

-A drive-up lift is fine, but keeping the jet ski sitting in the water with nothing supporting it and water always getting to it is not a good idea.
+A drive-up lift is fine, but keeping them sitting in the water with nothing supporting it and water always getting to it is not a good idea.
 Corrosion, leaking, and the scum buildup on the hull will destroy it if kept in the water for months or years.
+(The scum build up will easily rob you of 5MPH+ of top speed!)

 If you have the room in your garage, then it’s a good place to keep it.
-You always know where it’s at, and it stays out of the elements.
+You always know it’s location, and it stays out of the elements.

 The problem is that the trailer takes up a lot of room, so getting a stand is a must.
-Here is our list of the best jet ski stands.
+Here is our list of the best stands.

-Transferring a jet ski to a stand will require at least two guys, but can be done.
-I've even seen a few people attach a come along winch* in their garage for this.
-I've personally used a winch on an ATV to pull a jet ski on and off trailers many of times.
+Transferring to a stand will require at least two guys, but can be done.
+I've even seen a few people attach a come along winch (Amazon Link Ad) in their garage for this.
+I've personally used a winch on an ATV to pull mine on and off trailers many of times.
 Just go slow and be careful.

 Video How-To: